Man City Women part ways with Gareth Taylor after five years, with Nick Cushing appointed interim head coach

 Ex-Man City Women coach Nick Cushing will succeed Taylor on an interim basis for the remainder of the season.

-Cushing is not expected to remain as Man City head coach beyond the current season and the club is expected to search for a new boss this summer.
+Sky Sports News understands that Cushing is not expected to remain as Man City Women's boss beyond the current season and the club are expected to search for a new manager this summer.

 Following his departure from New York City FC, Cushing sought to evaluate his next steps in management outside of the City Football Group before Man City approached him.

-It is understood they were the only side Cushing would have contemplated joining but his long-term aim remains testing himself with new challenges beyond a short-term stint at Man City.
+It is understood they were the only side in the women's game Cushing would have contemplated joining but his long-term aim remains testing himself with new challenges beyond a short-term stint at Man City.

 City explain Taylor exit